Unconditional positive regard

-Rogers' theory encouraged other psychologists to suspend judgement and to listen to a person with an attitude that the client has within himself/herself the ability to change, without actually changing who he/she is.

 History

 The concept of unconditional positive regard was developed by Carl Rogers in 1956, expanding on the earlier (1954) work of Stanley Standal.
 During this time, Rogers was working as a clinical psychologist with children at a mental health clinic in Rochester, New York.
 While working at the clinic, Rogers became influenced by Jessie Taft, a social worker who believed that the relationship between the therapist and the patient was the most influential part of treatment.
 This appealed to Rogers and led to his development of client-centered therapy.
 Client-centered therapy requires four characteristics of the therapist in order to promote the highest level of growth.
 These include empathy, unconditional positive regard, congruence, and attitude versus technique.